Team Fortress 2 (TF2) keeps crashing to the desktop during gameplay? If you’re experiencing this issue, take a deep breath and try the solutions here.

 3) Check your operating system, processor, memory and DirectX Version.

-Fix 2: End unwanted background programs
+Fix 2: End background programs

 1) Right-click your taskbar and select Task Manager.